-• Executive Committee (EXCO)

-- EXCO is chaired by the CEO and meets on a regular basis, monthly, or as required by the business.
-Its principal function is to develop the annual business plan and budget for the Bank, and to monitor performance against these.

-• Management Risk Committee (MRC)

-- The MRC is the highest management level authority on all risk-related issues facing the Bank, and reports on all risk policy and portfolio issues to the Board Risk Committee.
+- Executive Committee (EXCO) - EXCO is chaired by the CEO and meets on a regular basis, monthly, or as required by the business.
+Its principal function is to develop the annual business plan and budget for the Bank, and to monitor performance against these. - Management Risk Committee (MRC) - The MRC is the highest management level authority on all risk-related issues facing the Bank, and reports on all risk policy and portfolio issues to the Board Risk Committee.
 It monitors and controls levels of credit, retail and operational risk to ensure that the risk strategies and policies approved by the Board are adhered to and implemented.
 The MRC also sets up and monitors the policies and procedures relating to the management of business continuity. - The Chief Risk Officer serves as Chairman of the MRC, which meets at least four times a year, and more frequently if necessary.

-• Asset and Liability Committee (ALCO)

-- ALCO is a decision making body for developing policies relating to asset and liability and market risk management with the objective of maximising shareholder value, enhancing profitability and protecting the Bank from facing adverse consequences arising from changes in extreme market condition and compliance with regulatory guidelines.
+- Asset and Liability Committee (ALCO) - ALCO is a decision making body for developing policies relating to asset and liability and market risk management with the objective of maximising shareholder value, enhancing profitability and protecting the Bank from facing adverse consequences arising from changes in extreme market condition and compliance with regulatory guidelines.
 Its key functions are to formulate policies on market risk, liquidity risk and interest rate risk, and to ensure that such risks are effectively assessed, controlled, monitored and managed. - The Chief Financial Officer serves as Chairman of ALCO.
-Meetings of ALCO are held once a month or more frequently if necessary, particularly in the case of a volatile operating environment.

-• Group Special Assets Management (GSAM) Committee

-- Special Assets are those assets of the Bank which require extensive monitoring and control in order to minimise risk, prevent losses, maximise recoveries and restore profits through rehabilitation, restructuring, workout, collection or legal actions.
-The GSAM Committee supervises these activities, reviews related policies and procedures and monitors actions being taken on all accounts within the Special Asset portfolio. - The Group Head, Special Assets serves as Chairman of the committee.
-Meetings are held at least four times a year, or more frequently as deemed appropriate by the Chairman.

-- Management Credit Committee (MCC) - The MCC reviews, recommends and implements approved credit policies and procedures relating to the Bank.
+Meetings of ALCO are held once a month or more frequently if necessary, particularly in the case of a volatile 2.7 Ownership Structure operating environment. - Special Assets Management (SAM) Committee - Special Assets are those assets of the Bank which require extensive monitoring and control in order to minimise risk, prevent losses, maximise recoveries and restore profits through rehabilitation, restructuring, workout, collection or legal actions.
+The SAM Committee supervises these activities, reviews related policies and procedures and monitors actions being taken on all accounts within the Special Asset portfolio. - Head of Special Assets serves as Chairman of the committee.
+Meetings are held at least four times a year, or more frequently as deemed appropriate by the Chairman. - Management Credit Committee (MCC) - The MCC reviews, recommends and implements approved credit policies and procedures relating to the Bank.
 The Committee reviews the delegated authorities related to credit and recommends amendments to the BOD where appropriate.
-It also escalates its decisions relating to credit facilities, which exceed its authority, to the BEC. - The Chief Credit Officer serves as Chairman of the committee.
-Meetings are held as and when required.
+It also escalates its decisions relating to credit 2.8 Risk Management facilities, which exceed its authority, to the BEC. - The Chief Credit Officer serves as Chairman of the committee.
+Meetings are held as and when required. - Investment Committee (ICO) - The Investment Committee reviews the delegated authorities related to investments and recommends amendments to the BOD where appropriate.

-• Investment Committee

-- The Investment Committee reviews the delegated authorities related to investments and recommends amendments to the BOD where appropriate.
 The Committee also assumes the responsibility to review and approve the range of investment products across the Bank.
-It also monitors and reviews the performance of all the investment portfolio activities. - The Head of Treasury and Financial Markets serves as Chairman of the committee.
-Review and approval of the Committee is obtained by circulation to all members.

-Crisis Management Committee (CMC)
+It also monitors and reviews the performance of all the investment portfolio activities. - EGM, Treasury, Investments & Strategy, serves as Chairman of the committee.
+Review and approval of the Committee is obtained by circulation to all members. - Crisis Management Committee (CMC) - The CMC is responsible for heading incidents which may result in a crisis situation for the Bank.
+The Committee ensures that a bank-wide Crisis Management Plan (CMP) is developed and communicated to all stakeholders including the establishment of a Crisis Management Team.